 - Estimated Input Latency

-5 Recommendations to Reduce Paint Times for Your WordPress Site and Improve Your PageSpeed Insights Score
+5 Recommendations for Reducing Paint Times and Improving Your PageSpeed Insights Score

 When you run Google PageSpeed Insights, Google provides you with tailored suggestions on how you can fix your site.
 Running a test is the best way to see how your site falling short.

 Our goal with the first four recommendations is to improve First Contentful Paint by speeding up the time it takes to download resources and remove obstacles that block the browser from registering DOM content.
 The last suggestion is to improve the First Meaningful Paint.

 We’re about to get into some techy details, but if you want a simple solution, Hummingbird can help.
 Try Hummingbird Pro free and see what a difference it makes for your site.
 Version 3.0 is now available to our members with an all-new scanner that includes Lighthouse recommendations.

 And for our WordPress.org Hummingbird free users, you can expect to see the new scanner sometime next week… or upgrade to pro and get it now ;)

 1. “Minimize the number of render-blocking external stylesheets and scripts upon which the page depends”

 What is render blocking?
 When a visitor is loading a webpage, anything that is getting in the way of rendering the DOM is referred to as render-blocking.
 They’re code obstacles that the browser has to process first before it can do anything else.

 Sometimes they’re important.
 Your CSS files, for instance, are render-blocking, but they’re critical.